DNA Dust Test (aka ERMI)

 When you receive your results, the lab report will include:

-Our professional interpretation of the full 36-mold dataset
+3. Our professional forensic review of the full 36-mold dataset.

 Molds the ERMI Tests For (36):